do-ald533/do-ald533/README.md

 # Hi there, welcome to my github page, i really hope you like my repository, ENJOY!
  -I'm currently a junior developer, back-end and front-end technologies and languages

--during free time, i love to start new and interessting projects
+-During free time, i love to start new and interessting projects

 ---